omer-faruq/instapaper.koplugin/README.md

 Select **Clear downloads cache** to delete all downloaded files and folders (including `.sdr` metadata folders) from the downloads directory.
 A confirmation dialog is shown before deletion.

+### Send Web Links to Instapaper

+When reading a document that contains web links:

+1. **Tap a link** in the document
+2. In the link popup dialog, select **Add to Instapaper**
+3. The link is sent to your Instapaper account:
+   - If **network is online** → Sent immediately
+   - If **Auto connect network** is ON → Network opens automatically and link is sent
+   - If **Auto connect network** is OFF → Link is added to pending queue
+4. Queued links are **automatically sent** when network becomes available

+#### Process Pending Links Manually

+If you have links waiting in the queue:

+1. Open the Instapaper menu
+2. Select **Process pending URLs (X)** where X is the number of queued links
+3. Network will connect and all pending links will be sent

 ### Settings

 Select **Settings** from the Instapaper menu to configure: